 With Suzanne Mulder, Frans Neggers and Eline de Graaf.
 Moderated by Dirk van den Heuvel.

 14.00 - 17.00

-With contributions by Marten Kuijpers and Ludo Groen on the ongoing project of Automated Landscapes, and the London Royal College of Arts research studio led by Ippolito Pestellini Laparelli and Kamil Dalkir with recent graduates Emily Chooi, Meera Badran, Kyriacos Christofides and Helena Francis.
-Moderated by Marina Otero Verzier.
+A seminar organised by the Research department of Het Nieuwe Instituut, moderated by Marina Otero Verzier.
+With contributions by Marten Kuijpers and Ludo Groen on the ongoing project of Automated Landscapes, and the London Royal College of Arts research studio led by Ippolito Pestellini Laparelli and Kamil Dalkir with students Emily Choi, Meera Badran, Kyriacos Christofides and Helena Francis

 Keynote Armin Linke: Data Landscapes